-Our Human Rights policy exists in support of a number of internationally recognised declarations including the UN Global Compact, of which we are a signatory.
+Our human rights policy (PDF) exists in support of internationally-recognised declarations, including the UN Global Compact, of which we are a signatory.
 We report our progress against the Compact’s ten principles annually.

 Anti-bribery and corruption

 Bribery and corruption are not tolerated anywhere in our business and this approach, led by our Board and Group Executive, applies globally.